 - higher order

 Usually, cubic Bézier curve sequences are used in graphic applications to create any shapes.
-Now that we've covered the theory, let's move on to the practical part.
+Having understood the theory, let's move on to the practical part.

-To build curves in Figma, there is the Pen tool (hotkey P).
+To draw curves in Figma, there is a Pen tool (hotkey P).
 Interestingly, with its help, you can create any primitive (rectangle, circle, etc.).
 Moreover, all primitives can be quickly converted into curves.
-But let's start with linear curves, which are characterized by the fact that the control points are not smoothed and the final shape looks rough.
+But let's start with linear curves, the feature of which is that the control points are not smoothed, and the final shape looks somewhat rough.

 The sequence of actions to create a curve looks like this:

-- Select Pen using the P key or by clicking the pen icon on the toolbar.
+- Select Pen using the P key or by clicking on the pen icon in the toolbar.

 - Click where you want to place the first point.
-Note that the top panel has instantly changed and now includes only 4 tools and the "Done" button.
-This is how Figma signals that you are in curve editing mode.
+Note that an additional panel has appeared above the tool at the bottom.
+This is how Figma indicates that you are in curve editing mode.

 - Continue clicking on the workspace to create new points.
-As soon as we have two points, a line begins to appear between them.
+As soon as we have two points, a line starts to appear between them.

-- Hold down the Shift key to temporarily constrain the angle of the lines being created, making them multiples of 45 degrees.
+- Hold down the Shift key to temporarily constrain the angle of the lines being created and make them multiples of 45 degrees.
 In practice, this allows you to easily draw perfect horizontal, vertical, and diagonal lines.

 -